Psilocybe ovoideocystidiata: Habitat and distribution

 Seasonality varies a great deal depending on what region they are found in, but in the northeastern US, they are most common in the spring, from mid-April to late-June (peaking late-May), especially after periods of steady heavy rain for several consecutive days (a common weather pattern in the eastern US during spring).
-However, they may occasionally fruit as late as November.
-These mushrooms seem to be very sensitive to the season and fruit chiefly in the spring; very little fruiting occurs during other times of year, even during favorable weather condition.
+However, they may occasionally fruit, as late as November.
+These mushrooms seem to be very sensitive to the season and fruit chiefly in the spring; very little fruiting occurs during other times of the year, even during favorable weather conditions.